nss-day-cohort-13/language-analyzer-sewer-mutants/readMeSetup.md

 ##### Osx/Pyenv:

-OSX users, you should have Homebrew installed at this point.
-If you don't, do it now.
-Then run these commands in order.
+If you don't have Homebrew installedThen run these commands in order.

 ```
 brew install pyenv